sara-sabr/github-evaluation/slide-one.md

 ### Why

 1. Necessary when working with Git and GitHub
-2. A how to plan in deploying your project
+2. A plan for deploying your project
-3. Request reviews, review someone's code, respond to reviews and approve pull requests.
+3. Request reviews, review someone's code and approve pull requests.
-4. Important when working on the same file on two different branches
+4. Avoids branching mistakes between collaborators
-5. How to manage vulnerable dependencies and prevent exposing sensitive data
+5. Manage vulnerable dependencies and prevent exposing sensitive data